jueves, 28 de noviembre de 1991

 Five hours:

-- The hero everyone knows
+The hero everyone knows,

-without even looking at him I know who he is
+without even looking I know him

 by his hoarse voice.

-neither you nor I,
+Perhaps neither you nor I have woken,

-but for half an hour he did,
+but for half an hour he has—

-the barefoot soldier
+the barefoot soldier,

-for a handout
+for a handout,

-to come to suffer in this world
+when he came to suffer in this world:

 And worst of all...